xeriab/konfig/README.md

 ## Usage

-Konfig is designed to be very simple, lightweight and straightforward to use.
-All you can do with it is load, get, and set.
+Konfig is designed with simplicity in mind and it is lightweight and straightforward to use.
+All you can do with it is load, get, set and delete.

 ### Loading files